myadmin-plugins/vestacp-webhosting/README.md

 ## License

-The Vestacp Webhosting Class class is licensed under the LGPL-v2 license.
+The VestaCP Webhosting Class class is licensed under the LGPL-v2 license.